trevin-j/eztts/README.md

 print(adapter.get_supported_speeds())
 ```

 Notice how we specified US English, and not just English.
-Each adaptor is meant to support a language without specifying the locale, but if the adapter supports multiple locales for the same language, not specifying the locale will result in the adapter picking the default locale, not every locale for that language.
+Each adapter is meant to support a language without specifying the locale, but if the adapter supports multiple locales for the same language, not specifying the locale will result in the adapter picking the default locale, not every locale for that language.

 If we want to use the second, easier way, we can simply import and use the tts function.